lovisdotio/workflow-magnify-upscale-video-comfyui-lovis/README.md

 ## 📖 Overview

 This repository provides a ComfyUI workflow designed specifically for upscaling and enhancing AI-generated videos from Sora 2 (OpenAI's latest video generation model) and other sources.
-The workflow uses a progressive magnification technique combined with the WAN (Waifu Anime Network) model to achieve high-quality results.
+The workflow uses a progressive magnification technique combined with the WAN model to achieve high-quality results.

 ### Why This Workflow?